PredictiveEcology/SpaDES.project/README.md

 # SpaDES.project

-Quickly setup 'SpaDES' project directories and get modules.
+Quickly setup 'SpaDES' project directories, get modules, and deal with a number of issues related to reproducibility and reusabililty.
+This package was designed with a PERFICT approach in mind (See McIntire et al. 2022).

 See package vignettes to get started.